-This article originally appeared at The Reformed Libertarian.
+This article is by CJay Engel and originally appeared at The Reformed Libertarian.

 A reader of this site called my attention to a “Wretched” episode in which Al Mohler discusses the trend among Christians to accept and be attracted to libertarianism.
 The link that was provided to me was here.

 Mohler has spoken out against libertarianism in the past and is clearly not a fan.
 But the discussion on the video provided a great opportunity to share some thoughts about Mohler’s understanding and dismissal of libertarianism.
 I like Al Mohler on many things (not everything).
 He has done great things for the Southern Baptist Convention and for the recent growth of the Evangelical acceptance of Calvinism.
 Moreover, he has stayed strong on key cultural issues, proclaiming the truth of the Bible over against the modern relativist and subjectivist ethical trends.
 He is a good guy.
 I disagree with his analysis of libertarianism though.